enel-gdh-educational/katacoda-scenarios/version-control/web-repo-hosting/step1.md

 ![](./assets/create_repo_name.png)

+Once you create the repository, if you come back at the [version_control_course](https://bitbucket.springlab.enel.com/projects/ITDSVER) project you'll see the new repository in the repositories page.

 ##### Create your local project
 Now it's time to write some code and begin your new project.
 This project will be host on the repository created at step before.